Science with a small two-band UV-photometry mission II: Observations of stars and stellar systems: Physics of Stars

 \subsection{Understanding the cyclical chromospheric activity and its evolutionary changes in cool stars}

 Dynamo action powered by convection and differential rotation in envelopes of cool stars gives rise to variable surface magnetic fields and activity \citep{chatar}.
-A strong magnetic field suppresses convective energy transport in localized surface regions, leading to the formation of cool surface spots, which appear dark due to their lower temperature \citep[e.g.][] {granz}.
+A strong magnetic field suppresses convective energy transport in localized surface regions, leading to the formation of cool surface spots, which appear dark due to their lower effective temperature \citep[e.g.][] {granz}.
 On top of that, part of the energy flux transported by subsurface convective motions heats the chromospheres and coronae of cool stars.
-Except for variations due to flares, the UV flux shows rotational variations \citep{halvlk}, variations during the activity cycle as measured in our Sun using the SORCE satellite \citep{sorce}, and secular variability in the course of the stellar lifetime \citep{gui}.
+Except for variations due to flares, the UV flux shows rotational variations \citep{halvlk}, variations during the activity cycle as measured in our Sun using the SORCE satellite \citep{sorce}, and variability in the course of the stellar lifetime \citep{gui}.

-The evolutionary variability of the UV flux can be determined from observations of individual cool stars with different masses and ages.
+The evolutionary variability of the UV flux, that is, change of both mean flux and the properties of short-term variations, can be determined from observations of individual cool stars with different masses and ages.
 This can tell us if the UV chromospheric flux varies with age in a similar way to X-ray activity or rotation \citep{ryby}.
 Such a study requires observations below 285~nm, where the chromosphere contribution dominates \citep{softxray, celysten,johnlutter}.
-Therefore, far-UV band 140--190~nm of \emph{QUVIK} could be used to probe the chromosphere, while the band 260--360~nm would be contaminated by photospheric flux.
+Therefore, far-UV band of \emph{QUVIK} could be used to probe the chromosphere, while the near-UV band would be contaminated by photospheric flux.
 Alternatively, simultaneous UV observations in the 220--290~nm band with \textit{ULTRASAT} \citep{ultrasat} would provide a complementary probe of the chromosphere.
 The far-UV band is also important for the interaction of cool stars with their exoplanets (see Sect.~\ref{secexoact}).
-The expected secular variability is relatively large, therefore, a medium S/N of about 100 is required.
+The expected evolutionary variability is relatively large, therefore, a medium SNR of about 100 is required.